Amarthgul/HappyDungeonFriends/README.md

 --------------------------------------------------------

-Update 6 June 2021:
+Update 10 June 2021:

-Fixed the torch bug of mismatching state.
+There is now a standard enemy template (not to be used in final product) that can perform most actions a minion class could do.

 <p align="center">
 	<img src="https://github.com/Amarthgul/HappyDungeonFriends/blob/main/Content/Screencap/lye4f1D.png" width="512">